hchiam/ccc/README.md

 Conversationally create code with this interactive programming interface.

-You describe the code, and the interface will ask you questions.
+You describe a code instruction, and the interface will ask you questions to implement it.

+## Ideas

+Maybe encourage clean code thinking?

+Higher-order programming?